NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 The only step that you have to take is to install them.
 Go to [https://github.com/NorthernWidget/NorthernWidget-libraries] and follow the instructions in the README to add these to your `libraries` folder.

+### Install the graphical user interface (GUI) to set the logger's clock

+Follow the instructions at the [SetTimeGUI GitHub page](https://github.com/NorthernWidget/SetTime_GUI).

 <br/>